rebroad/breezy-desktop/xfce4_ar_support_via_xorg_virtual_xr_connector.plan.md

 - In AR mode, users arrange the virtual XR connector like any other monitor.
 - Provide a control path (X property, RandR property, or simple CLI) to toggle AR mode that Breezy or the user can call.

-### 5. Wire Breezy’s XFCE backend to the virtual XR connector
+### 5. Wire Breezy's X11 backend to the virtual XR connector

 - Update `breezy-desktop`’s X11 backend to:
 - Discover the virtual XR connector via XRandR (`XR-0`).